isi-vista/vista-pegasus-wrapper/README.md

 Currently the root directory should be be in your home directory and not on an NAS like `/nas/gaia/` as the submission will fail for an NFS reason.
 The experiment directory can be (and ought to be) on such a drive, though.

+# Common Errors

+## Mismatching partition selection and max walltime

+Partitions each have a max walltime associated with them.
+See the saga cluster wiki [here]("https://github.com/isi-vista/saga-cluster/wiki/How-to-use-the-SAGA-queue#partitions").
+If you specify a partition with a `job_time_in_minutes` greater than that partition's max walltime, you will see an error.

 # Contributing

 Run `make precommit` before commiting.